tristanl2027/CS.11.06-Lab-6.1/README.md

 **Challenge 2**

-Considering every single measurement isn't as useful as Brooke expected: there's just too much noise in the data.
+Considering every single measurement isn't as useful as Izzy expected: there's just too much noise in the data.
 Instead, consider sums of a three-measurement sliding window.
 Again, considering the above example:

 199  A